 You get hilarious jokes, sad moments, and bops that you can dance to through the whole episode.
 There are also fan favorites (Skylar Astin from Pitch Perfect) that are great singers and truly do each song justice.
 So you’ll cry, sing, laugh, and feel all the warmth in your heart.
 What more could you ask for in a dramedy?

-Zoey’s Extraordinary Playlist is the show for anyone that wants something insanely out of this world but also a little bit relatable, too.
-Though we don’t see people randomly singing their thoughts through popular songs, we all suffer with family, work, and love problems, just like Zoey.
-To see it portrayed in such an understandable, fun, and unique way is perfect for those who just feel “blah” about TV lately.
+Zoey’s Extraordinary Playlist is the show for anyone who welcomes something insanely out of this world but also a little bit relatable.
+We all suffer with family, work, and love problems.
+But to see these problems portrayed in such an imaginative way is perfect for those who just feel “blah” about TV lately.
 It’s truly a show that’s unlike anything else.

-This show is perfect to watch with your friends, partners, or even alone!
+This show is perfect to watch with your friends, partners, family members, or even alone.
 It’s warm, fuzzy, and fun.
 Anyone who’s looking for an exciting new show that they can bop along with will love it.

-This is like the real-life version of Pitch Perfect.
-There’s not the catty drama of a competition and just good, old-fashioned singing your thoughts aloud.
-Joking aside, there are a few plot holes (like how much time passes while people are belting out songs), but if you can overlook those, it’s a fun show.
+A more grounded, realistic version of Pitch Perfect, there’s no catty drama of a competition — just good, old-fashioned singing your thoughts aloud.
+Joking aside, there are a few plot holes (like how much time passes while people are belting out songs), but if you can overlook those, it’s a fun, escapist show.